 There are a number of commonly cited reasons for this trend, one that’s become quite pronounced since the financial crisis several years ago – a crisis that many businesses and individuals are yet to fully recover from – however, it must be pointed out that there are different benefits to borrowing from different sources.

-These short-term, unsecured loans have been available for quite some time now, though they do tend to get a bad rap, mostly because those who find themselves in hot water have borrowed irresponsibly.
+Short-term, unsecured loans have been available for quite some time now, though they do tend to get a bad rap, mostly because those who find themselves in hot water have borrowed irresponsibly.

-For business owners and individuals alike, payday loans have some distinct advantages over borrowing from banks – they’re easy to apply for as they offer easy, often online, application processes, they offer fast access to cash once approved, and lenders are usually willing to work with people with poor credit ratings.
+For business owners and individuals alike, unsecured loans have some distinct advantages over borrowing from banks – they’re easy to apply for as they offer easy, often online, application processes, they offer fast access to cash once approved, and lenders are usually willing to work with people with poor credit ratings.

 Not a loan per se, crowdfunding is still, at the end of the day, a form of borrowing because what’s been borrowed must naturally be paid back, even though it’s usually not in the form of currency.